 Beginning in her undergraduate career, Kaitlin has taught students from the ages of 5 to 21, with varying ranges of ability and skill levels.
 Additionally she has worked as a Chamber Coach for BYU’s SummerFest music program and as a sectional coach for several LYCEUM Orchestras and Summer LMFY.
 She teaches students of all ages in Saratoga Springs and emphasizes the importance of quality sound and efficacy in practicing.

 As an advocate for the arts, Kaitlin was the committee chair of the 2013 Aspiring Musicians Competition for the TSO where she coordinated students, teachers and adjudicators to the great success of the competition’s first year.
 Through continually private lessons, Kaitlin is building a community of violinists in the Saratoga Springs community and surrounding areas that will propagate for years to come.

 Mother of three, Kaitlin loves to teach and perform, and help support Utah County with great pedagogical skill.

-Catherine Willey (cello) has been teaching private cello lessons since 2005, taking Suzuki teacher training from Denise Willey, Beth Goldstein-McGee, Pamela Devenport, and David Evenchick.
+Catherine Schulzke (cello) has been teaching private cello lessons since 2005, taking Suzuki teacher training from Denise Willey, Beth Goldstein-McGee, Pamela Devenport, and David Evenchick.
 In 2016, she received a degree in Classical Studies from Brigham Young University, with a minor in music.
 She spent a semester teaching English in Kyiv, Ukraine, and served a full-time church mission to Cape Verde, speaking Portuguese.
 Catherine has been playing cello for twenty-three years and performs regularly in the Orchestra at Temple Square.
 She loves books, puns, Sunday scripture soirées, and chamber music.